chrisnoonan98675/site/xl-release/concept/svn-trigger-plugin.markdown

 - svn
 - trigger
 since:
-- XL Release 4.5.x
+- XL Release 4.5.0
 ---

-To use the XL Release SVN trigger plugin, you need to create a **SVN Repository**.
-SVN repositories can be managed from the configuration screen.

-A SVN Repository has the following properties:

-* **Title**: The title of the repository.
-* **Url**: The address where the server is reachable.
-* **Username**: The login user ID on the server.
-* **Password**: The login user password on the server.

-For memory, the SVN trigger is used to poll periodically a SVN repository and triggers a release if it detects a new commit.
-The specific fields of the plugin during its creation are:
+The XL Release SVN trigger plugin periodically polls a Subversion repository and triggers a release when it detects a new commit.

+## Features

+* Periodically polls a Subversion (SVN) repository
+* Triggers a release when it detects a new commit

+## Set up an SVN repository

+To set up an SVN repository:

+1. In XL Release, go to **Settings** > **Configuration** and click **Add Repository** under **Svn: Repository**.
+2. In the **Title** box, enter the name of the repository.
+3. In the **URL** box, enter the address where the server is reachable.
+4. In the **Username** and **Password** boxes, enter the server log-in user ID and password.
+5. Click **Save** to save the repository.

+## Add an SVN trigger to a template

+To create an SVN trigger:

+1. Add a trigger to the template, as described in [Create a release trigger](/xl-release/how-to/create-a-release-trigger.html).
-* **Svn Repository**: The SVN repository to watch (mandatory)
+2. In the **Svn Repository** box, enter the SVN repository to poll.
-* **Branch**: The branch of the repository to used (will be concatenated to the SVN repository URL)
+3. In the **Branch** box, optionally enter the branch that the trigger should watch; this will be concatenated to the SVN repository URL.
-* **Username**: The username used to connect to this repository (left blank if there is no authentication)
-* **Password**: The password used to connect to this repository (left blank if there is no authentication)
+4. In the **Username** and **Password** boxes, enter the log-in user ID and password to use to connect to the repository (leave them blank if authentication is not required).

-This trigger exposes:
+5. Finish saving the trigger, as described in [Create a release trigger](/xl-release/how-to/create-a-release-trigger.html).

+## Output properties

-* **Commit Id**: Corresponding to the id of the new commit detected
+The output of the SVN trigger is a **Commit Id**, which corresponds to the ID of the new commit.